Roses in Portland, Oregon: Gardens

-Other rose gardens surrounding the Portland metropolitan area include Esther Short Park in Vancouver, Washington, Avery Park Rose Garden in Corvallis, Owen Rose Garden in Eugene, and Heirloom Roses in St. Paul.

 Events

 The Portland Rose Festival is an annual civic festival held during the month of June.
 Events, including multiple parades, a carnival, fleet week, and the crowning of a queen, are organized by the volunteer non-profit Portland Rose Festival Association with the purpose of promoting the Portland region.
 Coinciding with the festival is the Annual Spring Rose Show, considered to be one of the largest and longest-running in the nation.
 The Portland's Best Rose event, sponsored by the Portland Rose Society, began in 1996.
 The competition includes 100 judges ranking varieties in a blind contest.
 One day prior to the competition, the public is invited to vote for the People's Choice award recipient.